zenrocklabs/zenrock-docs/docs/docs/DCT/dct-technical.md

 Dedicated outpost services monitor external blockchains for deposits to dMPC-controlled addresses:

 1. **Block Scanning**: Outposts scan new blocks for transactions to designated deposit addresses
-2. **Confirmation Tracking**: Wait for sufficient confirmations (typically 6 for Bitcoin, similar for Zcash)
+2. **Confirmation Tracking**: Wait for sufficient confirmations (typically required block confirmations for Zcash)
 3. **Change Filtering**: Identify and filter change outputs
 4. **Merkle Proof Generation**: Generate cryptographic proof of transaction inclusion

+> **Note**: The DCT module currently supports **zenZEC only**. zenBTC is handled by a dedicated `x/zenbtc/` module for production stability.
+Attempts to use DCT for Bitcoin deposits will be rejected.

 When a deposit achieves sufficient confirmations, the outpost submits a verification message to zrChain.